 - Buy a can of butane

 - Use the smallest nozzle and first use it (or a pin or a screwdriver) to completely release any remaining gas or butane that is in the lighter.
 Put your instrument into the small hole and press until there is no pressure left, no sound, nothing.
-This is an important step and I think was my problem the first time I tried this.
+This can be an important step, though the truth is, I’ve managed to refill the lighter when there is still a small bit of gas in the compartment.

 - When the cartridge is completely empty, then you can fill it up.
 Hold the can of butane upside down with the nozzle inserted into the tiny hole for refilling the butane!